Elementary Math Teacher Leader (EMTL) Program

 Sponsored by the Delaware Mathematics Coalition, the EMTL program is designed to support teachers in their efforts to acquire the content knowledge and pedagogical skills necessary to successfully engage their students in rich Common Core-inspired learning experiences.
 The program is funded in part by a Math Science Partnership grant administered by the Delaware Department of Education.

-Members of the EMTL professional development team include Valerie Maxwell, Jan Parsons, Jamila Riser, Nancy Thornburg, Colonial coaches Stephanie Callaway and Jennifer Davison, and Appoquimink teacher leader Laurie Silverstein.
+Members of the EMTL planning and professional development team include Valerie Maxwell, Jan Parsons, Jamila Riser, Nancy Thornburg, Sally Todorow (Brandywine), and Laurie Silverstein (Appoquinimink).

 Understanding the Behavior of Operations